Everyone loves these cheesy taquitos! They’re filled with chicken, cream cheese, salsa, and spinach and are great as appetizers or even a main dish.

 - vegetable or canola oil for frying

-- In a large bowl mix together the chicken, cream cheese, sour cream, salsa, co-jack and spinach.
-Add salt and pepper to taste.
+- Meanwhile, in a large bowl mix together chicken, cream cheese, spinach, Colby Jack cheese, salsa and sour cream.
+Add salt and pepper.

-- Repeat until all the tortillas are filled, rolled and fried.
+- Repeat until all tortillas have been filled, rolled and fried.

 Recipe adapted from Cinnamon Spice and Everything Nice

 Can these taquitos be frozen and then microwaved later?
 Also, can they be made in an air fryer?

 Yes and yes!